It’s a Golden Opportunity: California’s Moment in Offshore Wind

 Whether you are new to offshore wind or already participate in the industry, this unique event offers the latest insights into the West Coast offshore wind supply chain and gives your business direct access to industry leaders.

-Demand for offshore wind is surging.
-The global offshore wind energy market size reached USD 27.33 billion in 2021 and is anticipated to hit USD 129 billion by 2030, according to Precedent Research.
-Asia, Europe, and the U.S. have enacted polices and goals to build over 307 GWs in the next decade.
-In the next few years, there will be a transition from fixed bottom offshore wind to floating platforms to reach these goals.
-This technology and energy transition is creating an opportunity-rich market for California companies, who can provide the hundreds of products and services needed to develop offshore wind globally and domestically.
+The Business Network for Offshore Wind’s 2023 Market Report documented that global demand for offshore wind is surging.
+Countries in Asia and Europe, along with the U.S., have enacted policies to support the implementation of the ambitious goals to build over 300+ GWs in the next decade.
+Accomplishing these developmental goals requires an acceleration of floating offshore wind turbine technology, which is also needed for development of offshore wind on the West Coast.
+This technology and energy transition is creating an opportunity-rich market for companies who can provide the hundreds of products and services needed to develop offshore wind globally and domestically.
 Learn about each of these markets to fully grasp the potential for your company.

 Golden Opportunities for the Golden State